workshopapps/avatarai.web/devops/README.md

 The script runs the commands to train our model and and send our user an email after training is done.

+Another endpoint on the server is called to GET the zipped generated images and send to another endpoint as a byte stream.
+This next (external) endpoint should save the zipped file on s3.